SiFli SDK RF Test Guide

 6. The instrument runs the test suite

-2.4 Complete code example
+2.4 Complete Code Example

-#include "bts2_app_inc.h" /* contains gap_api.h */
+#include "bts2_app_inc.h" /* includes gap_api.h */

 void enter_bt_signaling_dut(void)